-Chair Ford clarified that these costs are separate from attorney fees, including for discovery, reviewing, and redacting documents, which was terabytes of information.
+Chair Ford clarified that these costs are separate from attorney fees, including for discovery, reviewing documents with terabytes of information.
 Typically, the Attorney General's Office would incur these costs and would have to go to the Board of Examiners for approval, but they do not have the staff to manage the volume for these settlements, so they secured the services of a very reputable firm through an open contracting process.
-Chair Ford clarified he was not part of and was walled off from that process.
-All costs are associated with the litigation and associated with getting the \$45 million from McKinsey, and the \$50 million plus from Johnson and Johnson, and the \$231 million from the distributors.
+All costs are associated with getting the \$45 million from McKinsey, and the \$50 million plus from Johnson and Johnson, and the \$285 million from the distributors.
 This information is available to the public through this meeting and will be reflected in the minutes.

-Chair Ford offered to clarify any questions people have, again noting that attorney fees are separate from fees - fees are not \$16 million and will not be \$10 million under the Johnson and Johnson settlement.
+Chair Ford offered to clarify any questions people have, again noting that attorney fees are separate - they are not \$16 million and will not be \$10 million under the Johnson and Johnson settlement.

 Mr. Krueger added that their offices are working very hard to keep the costs down.
-The \$16 million for costs is a large number, but this is a huge and complex case, and Nevada's costs have been lower than some of the other states that are similarly situated.
-At one time, they hired 91 attorneys to help review and redact information collected from the state, mostly at \$55 per hour, with four supervisors at approximately \$95 per hour.
+The \$16 million for costs is a large number, but this is a huge case, and Nevada's costs have been lower than some of the other states that are similarly situated.
+At one time, they hired 91 attorneys to help review and redact information collected from the state, mostly at \$55 per hour, with four reviewers at approximately \$95 per hour.